Five video marketing platforms to watch – 2018

 Any marketing/PR agency will tell you that video is vital to a digital strategy that builds brand trust and audience engagement.
 Viewers spend billions of hours watching and sharing videos on social media channels and mobile platforms ever year.

-That’s why 51% of marketing professionals worldwide claim video content has the best ROI.
+That’s why 51% of marketing professionals worldwide claim video content has the best return on investment (ROI).
 Video on a landing page is said to increase customer conversions by 80% or more.

 These are the video platforms to watch out for.